-Didsbury High School is a new secondary free school for 11-18 students in South Manchester.
-The school will be run by the Laurus Trust and replicate the outstanding education already provided by the trust’s founder school, Cheadle Hulme High School (CHHS).
-CHHS, based in Stockport, is a hugely oversubscribed school and was recently named in the Sunday Times ‘Parent Power’ Top 25 comprehensive schools in the country.
+Didsbury High School is a secondary free school in South Manchester.
+The school is run by the Laurus Trust and aims to replicate the outstanding education already provided by the Trust’s founder school, Cheadle Hulme High School (CHHS).
+CHHS is a hugely oversubscribed school and was recently named in the Sunday Times ‘Parent Power’ Top 20 comprehensive schools in the country.

-Didsbury High School is a non-selective, non-denominational Free School.
-It will open in September 2019, initially providing 210 Year 7 places in eight forms.
-A further 210 Year 7 students will be added each academic year.
-In addition we will open a sixth form, soon after, for 300 students.
-We have liaised with the Education team at Manchester City Council on our proposal and the school will provide much needed additional secondary places for children in Manchester.
+Didsbury High School is a non-selective, non-denominational free school.
+It opened in September 2019, initially providing 210 Year 7 places in eight form groups.
+A further 210 Year 7 students are added each academic year.
+In addition, we have opened an academic Sixth Form, for 300 students.

-Our students will have access to state of the art facilities in a brand new building behind Didsbury Point adjacent to the Siemens building.
+Our students have access to state-of-the-art facilities in a brand new building behind Didsbury Point, adjacent to the Siemens building.

 In 2008, having achieved the very highest standards of classroom practice, David secured his Advanced Skills Teacher status (AST) in Mathematics.
 This enabled him to share his skills and experience with other teachers across Greater Manchester.
 He then went on to develop and lead departments in other schools.